szab0lcs9/boontaEveClassic/README.md

-My first project in the University.
+My first project at the university